 - a.
-Sanction: All Organizations must seek a sanction from OAS prior to the resumption of any in-person artistic swimming program or activity - b.
-Risk Assessment: All Organizations must complete the Risk Assessment and Mitigation Checklist tool for each facility or training space as part of their return to artistic swimming activity process.
-Organizations must retain a copy of the completed Risk Assessment and Mitigation Checklist for their records and submit it to OAS together with their sanction request.
+Sanction: All Organizations must seek a sanction from OAS prior to the resumption of any artistic swimming program or activity - b.
+Risk Assessment: All Organizations must complete the Risk Assessment and Mitigation Checklist tool as part of their return to artistic swimming activity process.
+Organizations must retain a copy of the completed Risk Assessment and Mitigation Checklist for their records and may be asked to provide it to OAS.
 Only clubs that have a VERY LOW RISK, LOW RISK, or MODERATE RISK (low-moderate) will receive a sanction to resume artistic swimming activity - c.
 Point of Contact: All Organizations delivering sanctioned, in-person artistic swimming programs or activity must appoint a designated COVID-19 RESPONSE COORDINATOR and submit their name to OAS.
 This appointment must take place prior to the resumption of any artistic swimming program or activity and be in place until Ontario achieves and maintains Phase 4 for three (3) consecutive months - d.
-Registered: All Individuals participating in sanctioned artistic swimming programs or activity (virtual or inperson) must be registered, with up-to-date contact information including phone number and email address entered in the CAS online registration system.
+Registered: All Individuals participating in sanctioned artistic swimming programs or activity (virtual or inperson) must be registered, with up-to-date contact information entered in the CAS online registration system.
 This ensures participants are insured to take part in any artistic swimming activity - e.
 Waivers and Attestation of All Participants: All Organizations delivering sanctioned artistic swimming programs or activity must facilitate the completion and storing of the following documents (available in the Appendices below) prior to the resumption of any in-person artistic swimming activity: - OAS Declaration of Compliance: COVID-19 by coaches, officials, athletes, and other participants - Waiver or Assumption of Risk (minors) agreements by coaches, officials, athletes, and other participants - Code of Conduct for Athletes: COVID-19 - Pre-registration health survey for athletes - Participant attestations prior to every in-person training session - f.
 Facility Readiness Evaluation: All Organizations must assess the facility's readiness against safety measures set out in the Facility Readiness Evaluation Checklist (available in the Appendices below).
 Organizations must retain a copy of the completed Facility Readiness Evaluation Checklist for their records and may be asked to provide it to OAS